 You may get a good sense of whether or not a hotel has had problems with bed bugs by checking out online reviews before you book.
 However, that’s no guarantee.

-When checking into a hotel, don’t be afraid to conduct an inspection of your room to look for bed bug issues.
 Our infographic gives you five quick inspection tips to help put your mind at ease.

 If you spotted signs of bed bugs in your hotel room, notify the front desk immediately!
 If you have found bed bugs in your home from prior travels, contact your local Ehrlich Pest Control technician to set up a property inspection and to discuss treatment options.